 Dean of Students | Mr Damien Cuddihy

-Last Thursday was a very special day for the Terrace Family.
-The culmination of the Terrace journey is the Senior Valedictory.
-It was a privilege to enjoy the final gathering of the Seniors in College Hall in the morning, as the Seniors shared some words before their school farewell.
-To have so many people gathered at Tennyson was a fitting end for our families who have always supported their sons on the journey.
-Many thanks to the members of the TLG who assisted in preparing for the day and making it such a memorable conclusion.
+The Senior Valedictory held last Thursday was a very special day for the College community and the culmination of the Terrace journey for the Seniors.
+It was a privilege to enjoy the final gathering of the Seniors in College Hall, as they shared some words before being farewelled on College Assembly.
+This was followed by Mass at St Stephen’s Cathedral and dinner at the Convention Centre.
+It was a fitting end for our families, who have always supported their sons so strongly on their journey.